Phillip Andrew Laird, Jr.

 Honors And Awards

-* Andy is currently serving as the Social Media Chair for DRI's Trial Tactics Committee and as the Young Lawyers Liaison for DRI's Workers' Compensation Committee.
+* Andy is currently serving as the Community Chair for DRI's Trial Tactics Committee and as the Young Lawyers Liaison for DRI's Workers' Compensation Committee.

 * Andy has been named a Rising Star for the state of Alabama by the 2011 and 2012 editions of Alabama Super Lawyers® magazine.